 Q: What is the best skincare for sun sensitive skin?

-A: Sun-sensitive skin can present as sunburn, prickly heat or make skin conditions like rosacea worse.
-Protecting the skin from the sun should be the centre of your skincare routine, especially for those with sun-sensitive skin.
-Mineral sunscreen containing titanium dioxide and/or zinc oxide, which are very gentle ingredients and suitable for sensitive skin, is preferable than chemical sunscreen.
+A: Sun-sensitive skin can present as sunburn, prickly heat, or make skin conditions like rosacea worse.
+Protecting the skin from the sun should be the center of your skincare routine, especially for those with sun-sensitive skin.
+Mineral sunscreen containing titanium dioxide and/or zinc oxide, which are very gentle ingredients and suitable for sensitive skin, is preferable to chemical sunscreen.
 In terms of your routine skincare products, it is best to go for fragrance-free products as fragrances can irritate your skin.

 Q: What are the top skincare tips for sunburn?